Mental Health Support

 Frequently Asked Questions

-• Seeing a mental health care provider during the pre-conception, pregnancy, and postpartum periods can provide significant benefits for expectant and new parents.
+Seeing a mental health support during the pre-conception, pregnancy, and postpartum periods can provide significant benefits for expectant and new parents.
 These life stages bring about various physical, emotional, and psychological changes and challenges, making therapy a valuable source of support and guidance.
-Here are some reasons why therapy can be helpful during these times:
+Here are some reasons why support can be helpful during these times:

 Emotional Support: The process of conceiving, being pregnant, giving birth, and adjusting to parenthood can be emotionally taxing.
 Therapy provides a safe space to discuss and process emotions, fears, anxieties, and concerns, helping individuals and couples manage their mental and emotional well-being.